This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is jaundice?

 Jaundice is yellowing of your skin and eyes.
 It is caused by high levels of bilirubin in your body.
+Bilirubin is a substance that is produced when the liver breaks down red blood cells.
 Jaundice may be a symptom of liver, pancreas, or gallbladder problems.
 Genetic disorders, medicines such as acetaminophen, or excess alcohol use may also cause jaundice.

 What other signs and symptoms may occur with jaundice?